medmonds19/latin102portfolio/translation3.md

   - ablative singular + ablative singular, passive perfect participle, ablative absolute
 5. What are the gender, number, case, and antecedent of qui?
   - qui is masculine, plural, nominative
-  - antecedent is quattor eius
+  - antecedent is quattor eius❌ **Quattuor is an adjective "four".
+The antecedent is four *something* -- what noun?**
 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
   - the verb "to be" it is omitted since it has no present participle but has to be understood to be in clause otherwise sentence would be incomplete